KyleParkJong/Antenna-Design-and-RF-Controlled-Photo-Booth/Individual Project/README.md

 # Individual Project
+> Simulated the S21 parameter with AWR design software tool
 > Measured the S21 parameter of the designed patch antenna using Adalm Pluto and Matlab

 # 1. Simulation